Skip to main content

 1. In the StreamNative Cloud Console, navigate to Settings > Preview Features.

-2. Enable the MCP Server feature gate.
+2. Enable MCP Server.

 Enable MCP per cluster